Ludovic-Maisonneuve/limits-of-ev-conv/README.txt

-Programs related to the following preprint article : Maisonneuve, L., Elias, M., Smadi, C. and Llaurens, V., The limits of evolutionary convergence in sympatry: reproductive interference and historical constraints leading to local diversity in warning traits.
-Evolution, 75: 149-165. https://doi.org/10.1101/2021.01.22.427743
+Programs related to the following article : Maisonneuve, L., Elias, M., Smadi, C. and Llaurens, V., The limits of evolutionary convergence in sympatry: reproductive interference and historical constraints leading to local diversity in warning traits.
+The American Naturalist https://doi.org/10.1086/723625
 Corresponding author: ludovic.maisonneuve.2015@polytechnique.org

 In this study we developped a mathematical model to investigate how reproductive interference impacts the mimetic relationship between sympatric species.